NassimBentarka/NBN-Pi-Core/README.md

  * Open a layer 0 access backdoor to any network and bypassing firewalls (absolutely not recommended!)

 **Are you using NBN-Pi?**
+Please open an issue!
-Bugs reports, feature requests - please open an issue!
+Bugs reports, feature requests.
 Pull requests are highly welcome.

 ## Installation